menglongguo/website/_projects/CookingBaking.md

 *Chicken Katsu Sandwich*
 ![Sandwich](/website/assets/images/FoodChickenKatsuSandwich2.jpg)
 This is my favorite sandwich!
-A crispy katsu fillet with a pickle slice and brie cheese sandwich in between toasted airy Focaccia bread slices!
+A crispy katsu fillet with a pickle slice and brie cheese in between toasted airy Focaccia bread slices!

 *Clay Pot Rice